edzius/diskmount/README.md

 * WITH_UGID -- option enables uid/gid switching and specifying
   username/password when initializing mount directories.
-* WITH_BLKID -- enables linking with libblkid, enables extra
+* WITH_LIBBLKID -- enables linking with libblkid, enables extra
   disk properties resolution capabilities for augmenting kernel events.
 If something does not work with kernel evens libblkid is likely to fix it.